 Issued in June 2017, this Statement is to improve the accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 The Statement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-This Statement will be effective for the Fund beginning with fiscal year September 30, 2022.
-Management is currently evaluating the impact of the adoption of this Statement but does not expect it to have a significant effect on the Fund's financial statements.
+The adoption of GASB Statement No. 87 was implemented for fiscal year end September 30, 2022 and resulted in a beginning restatement of lease receivable and deferred inflows of \$1,246,000 respectively.
+There was no impact to beginning net position.